The Oh Sew Bold Student Christmas Markets are going ahead!

 Does my child HAVE to do it?

 Participation is 100% voluntary, and not required.
 Whoever can make it will be welcome.
 And if your child isn't selling but around on the day, I'm sure their classmates would love to see them.
-Providing they keep to this rule I heard this week, "Can no one buy all my stuff and then sell it for a higher price, please?!"
+Providing they keep to this rule I've heard once before, "Can no one buy all my stuff and then sell it for a higher price, please?!"

 My child would like to join, but we don't own a sewing machine!